 A pretty album of your kids might be the perfect present for grandma...

 How about some updated frames for the bookcase?

 Do you value higher quality products & custom pieces?

 Do you have an eye for design to pick the best options and displays?

 It's important to keep in mind the extent to which you want to display and preserve your photos when choosing your photographer because of how he/she can assist you in making that happen.

 3. How much time am I willing to invest in this process?

-b. plan everything from your wardrobe to the location for you, retouch every image with professional software and skill, then meet with you to custom design the best products for your needs and budget and hand-deliver them to you with a smile
+b. assist in planning everything from your wardrobe to the location with you, retouch every image with professional software and skill, then meet with you to custom design the best products for your needs and budget and hand-deliver them to you with a smile.

 How often will I have photos taken?

 Every 6 months?
 Every year?
 Every few years?
 Is this a once in a lifetime thing?